 Located approximately 110 miles from Chongqing and 300 miles from Yichang is an intriguing destination in China known as Fengdu Ghost City.
 Folklore states that this city is home to devils but some people do not put much credence in this tale.
 However, along with the dark side, Fengdu is one of the most beautiful areas in China, one that has a rich culture and boasts a variety of historic relics.

 If you are planning a Yangtze River cruise, be sure you add Fengdu Ghost City to your choice of places to visit.
 This city is nestled on the northern bank between Fuling and Zhongxian.
-However, after some of the territory was flooded due to the Three Gorges Dam project, the new county for Fengdu was built on the southern bank, which provides gorgeous views.
+However, after some of the territories was flooded due to the Three Gorges Dam project, the new county for Fengdu was built on the southern bank, which provides gorgeous views.

 The stories of this city date back to the Han Dynasty from 206 BC to 220 AD.
 At that time, Yin and Wang became Taoist recluses and at some point, immortals.
 Eventually, the names were combined during the Tang Dynasty, meaning “King of the Under World.
 Today, Fengdu Ghost City, which is also referred to, as the “City of Ghosts” is where locals believe the king resides.